sloppyjuicy/cogniassist-docs/docs/Knowledge-Smalltalk.md

 You can choose any of the below methods to add small talks:

 1. Add new small talk
-2. Use pre-existing samll talk
+2. Use pre-existing small talk
 3. Import small talk by uploading .csv files

 **Add new or select pre-existing small talk**